Aims and Objectives on the Propagation of the Holy Dharma

 Even for an ordinary person who just wants “to have no regrets in one’s life, to achieve something in this very lifetime, and to avoid wasting time and being confronted with obstacles everywhere”, one simply cannot miss those important messages that have been put across in these courses.

 We sincerely invite you all to enter the great door of the practical merits of Buddhism, so as to reorient one’s life, to redefine its meaning and to reposition oneself in it.
-If there are any merits and benefits to be gained from these series of courses, these will be totally dedicated to the good health and longevity of our Most Beloved Crowning Jewel (Root Guru) His Holiness Kyabje Chadral Sangye Dorje Rinpoche, as well as to all our motherly sentient beings, as limitless as the sky!
+If there are any merits and benefits to be gained from these series of courses, these will be totally dedicated to our Three Most Beloved Crowning Jewels (Root Gurus), namely: H.H.
+Kyabje Dudjom Jigdral Yeshe Dorje Rinpoche, H.H.
+Kyabje Chadral Sangye Dorje Rinpoche, and Ven.
+Lama Sonam Chokyi Gyaltsen, as well as to all our motherly sentient beings, as limitless as the sky!